-Alanna Brook is an attorney in the firm's Phoenix office.
+Alanna Brook is an associate in the firm's Phoenix office.
 She focuses her practice on employment litigation and on issues including employment discrimination, covenants not to compete and unfair competition.
 Alanna has represented clients in court as well as before administrative agencies, including the Equal Employment Opportunity Commission (EEOC) and Executive Office of Immigration Review (EOIR).

 While in law school, Alanna served as a staff writer for the Arizona Law Review and was a founding member and Executive Editor of the Arizona Journal of Environmental Law & Policy.